Schizophrenia is a severe long-term mental health condition.

 Hallucinations are when you see, hear, smell, taste or feel things that do not exist.
 The most common hallucination is hearing voices.

 Hallucinations are very real to the person having them.
-Even though people around them cannot hear the voices or experience the sensations.
+This is even though people around them cannot hear the voices or experience the sensations.

 Brain-scanning has shown there are changes in the speech area of the brain when someone with schizophrenia hears voices.
 This means their brain may mistake thoughts for real voices.